The cost of hiring a live-in nanny

 After your new nanny moves in, they become integrated with the rest of your family.
 That means you need to budget for things like additional groceries, increases in your utility bills, workers’ compensation insurance coverage and potentially adding your nanny to your existing auto insurance if they will be driving your vehicles.

-According to IRS Publication 926, if you pay your nanny $2,100 or more during the year, you're required to withhold taxes from their pay and pay household employment taxes of your own.
+According to IRS Publication 926, if you pay your nanny $2,200 or more during the year, you're required to withhold taxes from their pay and pay household employment taxes of your own.
 However, managing this process correctly can make you eligible for tax breaks to help offset the tax costs you’ll accrue and your nanny gains access to several important benefits.
-And if the idea of being in charge of payroll and taxes makes you uneasy, Care.com HomePay can take care of your nanny's payroll and taxes so you don't have to worry about tax withholdings and filing deadlines.
+And if the idea of being in charge of taxes and payroll makes you uneasy, Care.com HomePay can take care of these household employment obligations so you don't have to worry about tax withholdings and filing deadlines.

 Get started with HomePay!